 Let us consider first the Lord Jesus Christ, who is our Example in all things:

-God, who at sundry times and in divers manners spake in time past unto the fathers by the prophets, Hath in these last days spoken unto us by his Son, whom he hath appointed heir of all things, by whom also he made the worlds; (Hebrews 1:1,2)
+has in these last days spoken to us by His Son, whom He has appointed heir of all things, through whom also He made the worlds; (Hebrews 1:1,2)

 Christ is the Heir of God.
 It was by Christ that the Father made the worlds and all the creatures of them, both spiritual and natural.

-Who being the brightness of his glory, and the express image of his person, and upholding all things by the word of his power, when he had by himself purged our sins, sat down on the right hand of the Majesty on high; (Hebrews 1:3)
+who being the brightness of His glory and the express image of His person, and upholding all things by the word of His power, when He had by Himself purged our sins, sat down at the right hand of the Majesty on high, (Hebrews 1:3)

 There is no way in which any human being can gaze on Christ as He Is, for Christ is the fullness of the Glory of God.
 Our conception of Jesus as a man in a white robe falls far short of the mark.
 Better to think of Jesus as a galaxy of suns in the form of a man, although the energy contained in a galaxy of suns does not approach the power that resides in God’s living Word, His Christ.

 The Lord Jesus is the image of the Person of God.
 No man ever has seen the Father.
 But Christ has revealed the Father, and he who has seen Jesus has seen the Father; not because Jesus is the Father but because He is the image of the Father and the Father dwells in Him in His Fullness.

 Christ upholds the galaxies of the universe.
 The size and might of Christ are quite beyond our ability to conceive.
 All the creation lives, moves, and has its being in Christ.

 Christ alone purged our sins from us, and after that rose to sit in Heaven at the right hand of the Almighty God.